Cash on Delivery Available. Shop Now!

 “Forgive the other person, but do not forget their name.”
 Yes, that is what exactly the lymphocytes do.
 They will memorize the previously attacked pathogens and instantly recognize when they try to invade our body again.
 They are of two types too, B lymphocytes and T lymphocytes.
 While B lymphocytes are hardworking in nature, producing enough antibodies against the antigens, T lymphocytes are a bit more aggressive and concentrate on destroying the compromised cells altogether.

 It is really fascinating to know how our body fights against those enemies that try to invade it.
 Our body holds two types of the immune system – Innate (non-specific) and adaptive (specific) immunity.
-When there is an exposure to an antigen, these two types work together so as to trigger an immune response in the body.
+When there is an exposure to an antigen, these two types of immunity so as to trigger an immune response in the body.

 Now, what happens if the pathogen/ foreign body is a bit more strong and able to dodge our innate immunity?
 That is when the adaptive or acquired immunity which is specific in nature, kicks in as the second line of defense.
 This type of immunity is acquired during our lifetime, either by getting exposed to specific diseases or through vaccines.
 This is where the lymphocytes play its role.
 When exposed to an antigen, the B lymphocytes remember the previous exposure, produce antibodies and mark it for the T lymphocytes to kill them.
 This explains why a person who is once affected by chickenpox has life-long immunity against the same.